One Hundred Years of Solitude: Plot

 The book tells the story of seven generations of the Buendía family in the town of Macondo.
 The founders of Macondo, José Arcadio Buendía and Úrsula Iguarán, leave their hometown after José Arcadio kills Prudencio Aguilar after a cockfight for suggesting José Arcadio was impotent.
 One night of their emigration journey, while camping on a riverbank, José Arcadio dreams of "Macondo", a city of mirrors that reflected the world in and about it.
 Upon awakening, he decides to establish Macondo at the riverside; after days of wandering the jungle, his founding of Macondo is utopic.

 José Arcadio Buendía believes Macondo to be surrounded by water, and from that island, he invents the world according to his perceptions.
-Soon after its founding, Macondo became a town frequented by unusual and extraordinary events that involve the generations of the Buendía family, who are unable or unwilling to escape their periodic (mostly self-inflicted) misfortunes.
-For years the town has been solitary and unconnected to the outside world, with the exception of the annual visit of a band of Gypsies, who show the townspeople scientific discoveries such as magnets, telescopes, and ice.
+Soon after its founding, Macondo becomes a town frequented by unusual and extraordinary events that involve the generations of the Buendía family, who are unable or unwilling to escape their periodic (mostly self-inflicted) misfortunes.
+For years, the town has been solitary and unconnected to the outside world, except for the annual visit of a band of Gypsies, who show the townspeople scientific discoveries such as magnets, telescopes, and ice.
 The leader of the Gypsies, a man named Melquíades, maintains a close friendship with José Arcadio, who becomes increasingly withdrawn, obsessed with investigating the mysteries of the universe presented to him by the Gypsies.
-Ultimately, José Arcadio is driven insane, speaking only in Latin, and is tied to a chestnut tree by his family for many years until his death.
+José Arcadio Buendía's firstborn son, José Arcadio, flees with the gypsies after an affair with the free-spirited fortune-teller Pilar Ternera, prompting Ursula to search for him and return with refugees.
+The Buendías adopt Rebeca, a young orphan girl who consumes earth and bites her fingernails, after visiting Macondo carrying her parents' bones.
+Rebeca unknowingly infects the town with insomnia, causing the residents to lose their memory; Melquíades cures them of the plague and later dies of old age.
+José Arcadio reunites with the Buendías, covered in tattoos.
+His erratic behavior and his scandalous marriage to Rebeca caused his mother, Ursula, to banish them.
+Amaranta (José Arcadio’s daughter) rejected Pietro Crespi due to her rivalry with Rebeca, leaving the latter to die by suicide.
+She spent years remaining single and continued her life as a spinster after she accidentally burned her hand.
+Ultimately, José Arcadio Buendía is driven insane from his impulsive curiosity and paranoia, speaking only in Latin, and is tied to a chestnut tree by his family for many years until his death, causing yellow petals to rain over Macondo.